On this page

 Contract Cancellation and Notice to Members

-Q: MCC regulations allow a provider to terminate the contract with a MCC on or before the 30th day after the date the provider receives information that the provider is not being compensated per the terms of the contract.
+Q: MCC regulations allow a provider to terminate the contract with an MCC on or before the 30th day after the date the provider receives information that the provider is not being compensated per the terms of the contract.
 How can the members of MCC plans be given adequate advance notice?
 Texas Insurance Code §843.309 does not specify a timeframe for reasonable advance notice.
 What will we use as a standard threshold?

 A: A provider can obtain the protections regarding penalty and discrimination pursuant to 28 TAC §11.901(c)(7) (or, for PPO plans, 28 TAC §3.3703(a)(20)(H)) by serving notice of intention to terminate on or before the 30th day following the date the provider receives new or amended claims payment information.
 Once such notice of intention to terminate is given to the carrier, the provider must still meet the requirements for reasonable notice to the covered persons under the provider's care (per TIC §843.309 for HMOs, and TIC §1301.160 for PPO plans).